 Wear high visibility clothing and if possible a flag mounted on your kayak.
 This will help others know where you are on the water.

 Practice getting back on your kayak.
-Even putting aside a few days in the shallows in a safe spot to pretend you have accidently fallen off so you can practice getting yourself back on the kayak.
+Even putting aside a few days in the shallows in a safe spot to pretend you have accidentally fallen off so you can practice getting yourself back on the kayak.
 This is a skill that takes practice., but may save your life if you capsize in cold or deep conditions.

 Know your own physical limitations.
 There is no use paddle way out if you don’t have the stamina to come back in, this is just putting yourself at risk.
-Always make sure your not to exhausted to get back to your original location or that you cant paddle through currents and tidal flows.
+Always make sure you’re not to exhausted to get back to your original location or that you cant paddle through currents and tidal flows.

+If you feel this article on kayak safety for beginners is missing key information or needs any corrections made.
+Then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 There are more key safety ideas that you can look into, these 15 tips will get you started.
 Your skills and awareness will improve with experience, so get out there, stay safe and learn of others.